nodejs/TSC/TSC-Charter.md

 ### Votes to Remove Members

+Should a situation arise that considers the removal of a TSC member, an attempt should first be made to resolve the issue without requiring a vote.
+The TSC Chair may, at their discretion, request that the issue be referred to a Foundation appointed third-party mediator for arbitration.

-Should a vote to remove a member result in a tie (50%/50% split of non abstaining participants) the matter shall be referred to a Foundation appointed independent third party mediator for arbitration.
+Failing all other possible resolutions, a simple majority vote of TSC members is required to remove a member.
+Should such a vote to result in a tie (50%/50% split of non-abstaining participants) the matter shall be referred to a Foundation appointed independent third-party mediator for arbitration.

-At any point prior to calling for a vote, the individual member in question, the individuals opening the request, or the TSC Chair may request that the issue be referred to a Foundation appointed third party mediator for arbitration.

-All decisions regarding removal of TSC members is subject to review by the Node.js Foundation Board.
-While the Board will not have the ability to overturn or vacate the decision of the TSC, the Board may issue a statement requesting that the TSC revisit the decision and recommend that the matter be referred to a Foundation appointed third party mediator for arbitration.
+All decisions regarding removal of TSC members will be subject to review by the Node.js Foundation Board.
+While the Board will not have the ability to overturn or vacate the decisions of the TSC, the Board may issue a statement requesting that the TSC revisit the decision and recommend that the matter be referred to a Foundation appointed third-party mediator for arbitration.

 Once referred to arbitration, the decision of the mediator will be considered final and binding on all parties.